Veritas AG: History

+Veritas Today

+Veritas is a globally recognized automotive supplier with a heritage spanning nearly two centuries, known for its innovation, strength, and customer focus.
+The name Veritas is derived from the Latin word for truth, reflecting our shared values of precision, ingenuity, and engineering excellence.

+With more than 5,000 employees at 14 locations in Africa, Asia, Europe and North America, the company stands for state-of-the-art cooling, fluid management and HVAC solutions made from rubber, plastic, aluminum and steel.
+Headquartered in Livonia, Michigan (USA), they are a leading Tier 1 supplier to the global top OEMs in the automotive space.

+In 2024, HDT Automotive Solutions LLC acquired the majority of the assets of Veritas AG and integrated the two companies.
+Since 2025, the combined company has officially addressed the market under the unified brand name Veritas.

+In 2026, the company expanded into Africa with the establishment of a manufacturing facility in Tangier, Morocco, its first facility on the continent.

 Expansion

 In its systems portfolio, an important milestone came about with the purchase of a rubber facility in Rülzheim.
 With the establishment in 1995 of the Veritas Dunakility Kft in Hungary, Veritas took the first step to become a Global Player within the automotive industry.
 The plant is located in the tri-country corner of Hungary-Austria-Slovakia, not far from Vienna and Bratislava, at the Hungarian banks of the Danube.
 Three years later Veritas Thüringen (Thuringia) GmbH was founded in Benshausen.
 Right across the Highway from the Volkswagen Plant in Puebla, Mexico; and also in 1998 Automotive Veritas de México was established.

 A long prepared step, that signalized the expansion of the product range and the core-competences, was taken in 1999: the corporation changed its name.
 This step towards modernization was the renaming, from Veritas Gummiwerke AG to Veritas AG.
 The expertise does not anymore lay solely on the manufacture of rubber articles.
 Plastic and metal components equally belong to the product assortment that Veritas, as a successful worldwide supplier of automotive systems, is reckoned with.

 The internationalization of Veritas grew further in 2005, with the acquisition of PS Fertigungstechnik GmbH in Austrian Mieders, where metal products were made.
 The product portfolio was broadened: additional to rubber also plastic and metal were supplied as part of the systems.
 By 2008, close to Istanbul Veritas Otomotiv was founded, as an additional location for injection molding.

 In 2010 Veritas acquired OGW - Ostsächsiche Gumiwerke Polenz GmbH in Neustadt, in the Saxony state.
 In 2012 this site was registered under the name Veritas Sachsen GmbH.

 Current Veritas locations also include Veritas Automotive Systems, in Kunshan, China; as well as sales offices in Korea, Wolfsburg, and Troy, Michigan.